Identity – History

 For a detailed review of the League’s history, see the article “The history and interventions of the Hellenic League for Human Rights (1918-2013)” (Michalis Moraitidis, PhD in Contemporary History)

-Since cease of dictatorship, in the Board of Directors, many people have been active, among others, Phaedon Vegleris, Aristovoulos Manesis, John Souriadakis Nikos Frangakis, Nikos Alivizatos, Chrysa Hatzis, John Ktistakis Yannis Ioannidis Michalis Tsapogas, Cleo Papapantoleon Kostis Papaioannou, Dimitris Sarafianos Nikos Paraskevopoulos Dimitris Christopoulos, Konstantinos Tsitselikis.
+Since cease of dictatorship, in the Board of Directors, many people have been active, among others, Phaedon Vegleris, Aristovoulos Manesis, John Souriadakis Nikos Frangakis, Nikos Alivizatos, Chrysa Hatzis, John Ktistakis Yannis Ioannidis Michalis Tsapogas, Cleo Papapantoleon, Kostis Papaioannou, Dimitris Sarafianos, Nikos Paraskevopoulos, Dimitris Christopoulos, Konstantinos Tsitselikis.

 The theoretical processing of contemporary data and the status of the rights at national or international level, the prevention of violations with daily vigilance and intervention for the protection of victims, are the primary tools that the non governmental sector can provide as a contribution to the restriction of human rights violations.